wolfwoolford/cereal-ocpp2/src/README.md

 ### Notes

-Note libstdc++-6-dev is for std::experimental::optional
+Note libstdc++-6-dev is for std::experimental::optional - becomes std::optional with modern C++.

-Note libboost-test1.62-dev is the version of the boost unit testing framework used authors.
-Other versions may works also.
+Note libboost-test1.62-dev is the version of the boost unit testing framework used.
+Other versions may work.